MuChengChen/linebot/README.md

 ```
 * Create a linebot account
 1. Copy the channel secret and channel access token of your account's basic setting to connect python script and Line Bot.
-2. Open final project folder and open setting.py.
+2. Open final project folder and open setting.py, change line 24 and 25 to users' channel secret and channel access token.
-3. Change line 24 and 25 to users' channel secret and channel access token.
+3. Go to 回應設定 in you linebot setting, close 自動回應訊息 and open Webhook.

 * Ngrok
 1. Sign up for [ngrok](https://ngrok.com/) and download file which is coressponding to your computer's version.